msalceda/msalceda.github.io/pages/about.md

 <center><img src="/assets/pics/Me_SF.jpg" alt="Me" style="width:550px;height:400px;"></center>

 #### <a name="currentposition"></a>Current Position
-Michael is a data scientist at Publicis Sapient, working with various private and public sector clients to implement machine learning solutions.
-He has been with Publicis Sapient since 2017, doing projects in various machine learning subject areas and business contexts such as customer segmentation, text classification, and anomaly detection.
+Michael is a data scientist at Publicis Sapient, working with private and public sector clients to implement machine learning solutions.
+He has been with Publicis Sapient since 2017 doing projects in various machine learning subject areas and business contexts such as customer segmentation, text classification, and anomaly detection.

 #### <a name="education"></a>Education
 Michael graduated from the University of Illinois at Urbana-Champaign in 2017 with a B.S. in Computer Engineering.
 He is currently pursuing an M.S. in Data Analytics from George Washington University.